 Fannie Mae Recognized as “Best-of-the-Best Corporation for Inclusion” by the National Business Inclusion Consortium

-WASHINGTON, DC – Fannie Mae (FNMA/OTCQB) has been named a top company for inclusion by the National Business Inclusion Consortium (NBIC), a coalition formed by the National LGBT Chamber of Commerce (NGLCC).
-This year’s fifth annual “Best-of-the-Best Corporation for Inclusion” cohort features corporations in America that are committed to diversity and inclusion across all communities.
+WASHINGTON, DC – Fannie Mae (FNMA/OTCQB) again has been named a top company for inclusion by the National Business Inclusion Consortium (NBIC), a coalition formed by the National LGBT Chamber of Commerce (NGLCC).
+This year’s sixth annual “Best-of-the-Best Corporation for Inclusion” cohort features corporations in America that are committed to diversity and inclusion across all communities.
 Companies were evaluated based on internal, external, and supplier diversity efforts.

 - Attracting, engaging, and retaining a diverse workforce.